ayaanmustafa/MediaPoseFruitNinja/README.md

 # Fruit Ninja Hand Tracker 🍎

 Hey there!
 Welcome to **Fruit Ninja Hand Tracker**, a super fun Python-based game that brings the classic Fruit Ninja experience to life using your webcam and hand gestures.
 Instead of a touchscreen, you'll slice fruits with your finger movements tracked in real-time.
-It's like magic, but with code! 😄

 This project uses MediaPipe for hand landmark detection, OpenCV for video processing, and some physics to make the fruits bounce around realistically.
 Perfect for a quick gaming session or as a cool demo of computer vision.